maria-raluca-st/INFOMR-final-project/README.md

 ### Usage

-After setting up the environment, navigate to the mmdbs folder and start the gui.py file
+After setting up the environment, navigate to the mmdbs folder and start the gui.py file.
+Please note that the first time executing this will be slow, as it has to build an index of database.

 ```bash
 cd mmdbs